-The fessas and okas, at least some of them, from the camp were pouring into the city, hoping to hide from the coming battle.
+The fessas and okas refugees were pouring into the city, hoping to hide from the coming battle.
 The Sereniteers and guard and Mahid who would have stopped them, would have policed the gate, were gone, ordered away either to the last rag-tag rejins or to the Marble Palace.

 I sat back against the pillows, looking at Kyriala who sat with her face covered by her gloved hands.
 The Chevenga slave lay naked at my feet pretending to be a cushion or something else inanimate to not draw my attention.

 The Imperial Book was on my lap, the weight of it much bigger than its mere physical presence.
 The sword was at my left, next to my leg.
 I could see vague shapes through the cloth of gold curtains but I couldn’t open them to see the city one last time.

 I would set them free.
 Chevenga’s words drifted through my mind.
 Father was dead.
 No matter what He’d said.
 I closed my eyes and prayed to Selinae for the city.
 Muunas I didn’t dare approach, but perhaps Selinae would forgive me for my blasphemous prayers for Arko.
 The Gods had chosen to replace a bad Imperator, with a foreigner.
 We had allowed Father to drag us over a cliff, we had not recognized evil and had not revolted in the God’s name.
 So, the Aan line, that had ruled here for almost a thousand years, was done.